-- 7.1 The commissioners of health care are taken to include Regional Specialty Commissioning Groups and those supporting them, and the primary care Trusts. - 7.2 The use of information sources such as the Registry is advised in the National Renal Review in order to promote benchmarking and quality assurance on renal programmes.
+- 7.1 The Commissioners of health care are taken to include Regional Specialty Commissioning Groups and those supporting them, Primary Care Groups (PCGs) and Health Authorities. - 7.2 The use of information sources such as the Registry is advised in the National Renal Review so as to promote benchmarking and quality assurance on renal programmes.
 The comprehensive tracking of relatively small but costly renal cohorts should be regarded as a routine part of case management. - 7.3 The Registry will be able to provide validated, comparative reports of renal unit activity on a regular basis to participating centres.
-These will allow assessment of unit performance in a wide range of variables relating to structure, process and outcome measures. - 7.4 There are economies of scale in the performance of audit through the Registry since multiple local audits will no longer be required. - 7.5 The incidence of RRT treated locally will be apparent from new patient registrations.
+These will allow assessment of unit performance in a wide range of variables relating to 'Structure, Process and Outcome' measures. - 7.4 There are economies of scale in the performance of audit through the Registry, since multiple local audits will no longer be required. - 7.5 The incidence of ESRF treated locally will be apparent from new patient registrations.
 Mortality and renal transplant rates should also be of interest.
-The geographical origin of established renal failure cases will be indicated by postcode data, which allows the assessment of referral and treatment patterns.
+The geographical origin of ESRF cases will be indicated by postcode data, which allows the assessment of referral and treatment patterns.
 This information will allow the expression of geographical and ethnic variations.
 These data will indicate unmet need in the population and permit judgements of the equity of service provision.
-The future Registry database should give information on nephrology and pre-dialysis patients, which will allow a prediction of the need for RRT facilities. - 7.6 Registry data will be used to track patient acceptance and prevalence rates over time, which will allow the modelling of future demand and the validation of predictions. - 7.7 Information on the clinical diagnosis of new and existing RRT patients will point to areas where possible preventive measures will have maximal impact. - 7.8 The results of higher acceptance rates in the elderly and the consequences of increasing demand from ethnic groups bearing a high prevalence of renal, circulatory and diabetic disease will be measurable. - 7.9 Comparative data will be available in all categories for national and regional benchmarking. - 7.10 The Registry offers independent expertise in the analysis of renal services data and their interpretation, a resource that is widely required but difficult to obtain. - 7.11 The cost of supporting the Registry is estimated to be between £10 and £15 per registered patient per annum, which is less than 0.05% of the typical cost of a dialysis patient per annum.
-It is expected that the costs will need to be made explicit in renal services contracts in order to ensure the continuation of the Registry on a sound basis. - 7.12 The Registry Sub-committee now includes a representative of health care commissioners, which allows an influence on the development of the Registry and the topics of interest in data collection and analysis.
+The future Registry database should give information on nephrology and pre-dialysis patients, which will allow prediction of the need for ESRF facilities. - 7.6 Registry data will be used to track patient acceptance and prevalence rates over time, which will allow the modelling of future demand and validation of predictions. - 7.7 Information on the clinical diagnosis of new and existing RRT patients will point to areas where possible preventive measures will have maximal impact. - 7.8 The results of higher acceptance rates in the elderly and the consequences of increasing demand from ethnic groups bearing a high prevalence of renal, circulatory and diabetic disease will be measurable. - 7.9 Comparative data will be available in all categories for national and regional benchmarking. - 7.10 The Registry offers independent expertise in the analysis of Renal Services data and their interpretation, a resource that is widely required but difficult to obtain. - 7.11 The cost of supporting the Registry is estimated at between £10 and £15 per registered patient per annum, which is less than 0.05% of the typical cost of a dialysis patient per annum.
+It is expected that the costs will need to be explicit in renal services contracts so as to ensure the continuation of the Registry on a sound basis. - 7.12 The Registry sub-committee now includes a representative of health care commissioners, which allows an influence on the development of the Registry and the topics of interest in data collection and analysis.

-A:8 The role of the Renal Registry for national quality assurance agencies
+A:8 The role of the Registry for national quality assurance agencies